-- Main fisheries: Narrow-barred Spanish mackerel20 are caught mainly using gillnet, however significant numbers are also caught using troll lines (Table 6; Fig.32). - Main fleets (i.e., highest catches in recent years): Fisheries in Indonesia, India, and I.R.
+- Main fisheries: Narrow-barred Spanish mackerel are caught mainly using gillnet, however significant numbers are also caught using troll lines (Table 6; Fig.32). - Main fleets (i.e., highest catches in recent years): Fisheries in Indonesia, India, and I.R.
 Iran account for around two-thirds of catches in recent years (Fig.33).
 Spanish mackerel is also targeted throughout the Indian Ocean by artisanal and sports/recreational fisheries. - Retained catch trends: Catches of Spanish mackerel increased from around 50,000 t in the late-1970's to over 100,000 t by the late-1990's.
 The highest catches of Spanish mackerel have been recorded in recent years since 2011, at over 145,000 t. - Discard levels: are thought to be very low, although estimates of discards are unknown for most fisheries.

-Changes to the catch series: No major revisions to the catch series since the WPNT meeting in 2016.
+Changes to the catch series: No major revisions to the catch series since the WPNT meeting in 2017, with the exception of United Arab Emirates, which were revised upwards by between 6,000 to 1000 t between 2013-2016 according to data provided by FAO.